BenchLabs/bench-technology-handbook/how-were-organized.md

 ### Design

 The Design team is asked to concretely point toward a future that doesn’t exist yet.
 They work closely with the Product team to deeply understand problems, and with the Product Engineers to deeply understand potential solutions, and use that understanding to define in real terms how the next thing we build will work and what it will look like.
-They work directly alongside engineerings in the Focus track to bring these solutions into reality.
+They work directly alongside engineers in the Focus track to bring these solutions into reality.

 ### Product